1 February - Apply for admission

-If you upload your application between 1 February and 15 March, noon - your application will get assessed in both quota 1 and 2 or 3, as long as you fulfill the requirements.
+If you upload your application between 1 February and 15 March, noon - your application will get assessed in either quota 1 or 2, as long as you fulfill the given requirements.

 Have you applied before 15 March, noon, but only want your application be handled in quota 1, please contact firstname.lastname@example.org.